- Why do we need an alpine grade ?

 - the aspect of the slopes (E or W, N or S) and thus the required timing

 - objective dangers (such as routes under the threat of falling seracs)

 - commitment (difficulty of retreat)

 The alpine grade: an indication of the required abilities

 The criteria above can increase the overall difficulty of a climb considerably with respect to what one might expect on the basis of the maximum technical difficulty alone.
 The alpine grade thus gives a better indication of the level required to succeed on the route, that is finishing on time and without unnecessary risk-taking.

 As an example, no pitch on the Parisian’s route at the Trois Becs is harder than F6a+ but the obligatory grade is only F5b because you can “French-free” any sections harder than 5b using in-place pitons.
-Based on the correspondences above, a maximum obligatory rock grade of F5b would give a minimum alpine grade of D. However, the consensus alpine grade is TD.
+Based on the correspondences above (#on-rock), a maximum obligatory rock grade of F5b would give a minimum alpine grade of D. However, the consensus alpine grade is TD.
 Why?

 Well, although an obligatory 5b might mean that a climber who is able to climb F5b could theoretically get to the top of the climb (French-freeing the harder moves), in practice he or she will get scared and blow their timing.
 The recommended level of ability is closer to F6a, which would make it a minimum of TD-.
 It’s final grade is TD to take into account the length of the climb and the fact that parts of it require placing protection.